Common US foods that are banned in other countries

 These popular breakfast cereals contain BHT, a flavor enhancer, which has long been studied for its potential carcinogenic properties; the evidence is inconclusive.
 It is banned in Japan and the European Union.

 Trans fats like the partially hydrogenated soybean and cottonseed oils in Coffee-mate are linked to heart disease and were officially banned in the U.S. as of June 18, 2018.
 However, they still linger in the U.S. food supply.
-They are also banned in many other countries such as Switzerland, Austria, Hungary, Iceland, Norway, and Denmark.
+There are also mandatory limits on trans fats in many other countries such as Switzerland, Austria, Hungary, Iceland, Norway, and Denmark.

 Stove Top stuffing